 WAISTBAND – METHOD 2(alternative method) where you encase the raw edges in the waistband.

-Pin the waistband unfolded edge to the trousers top edge., match up the side seams and align the back and front.
+29Pin the waistband unfolded edge to the trousers top edge., match up the side seams and align the back and front.
 Sew all around.
-Insert the tabs as in Method 1.
+Insert the tabs as in Method 1.30Fold the waistband up.
+Press at the seamline.

-Fold over to the reverse side of the waistband encasing all the raw edges, keep passing the fabric along the elastic so you are always working with a flat piece of waistband.
+31Fold over to the reverse side of the waistband encasing all the raw edges, keep passing the fabric along the elastic so you are always working with a flat piece of waistband.

 Pin all around then either ‘stitch in the ditch’ or hand sew all around with a small slip stitch to secure the waistband edge.
 Press.

 Fold the tie in half lengthways align the raw edges.
 Pin.
 Sew along one long edge and down each slanted edge leaving a 4cm approx opening at the centre join section.
 Leave a long end for turning.
-Trim the seam allowances to 5mm.
+Trim the seam allowances to 5mm.3

 Tie the thread end on to a blunt ended chunky needle and pass in between the tie folds and out through the opening.
 Pull gently to turn inside out.
 Push out the pointed ends with a poking tool or tease out with a strong needle.
 Press so the fold is in line with the seam.

 Top stitch all around which will close up the opening at the same time.
-Job done!
+Job done!IMG_1286

 Insert through your little tabs and tie in a lovely bow.
 Esme would be proud. (this won’t make much sense if you don’t watch The Great British Sewing Bee!).